Skip to main content

 Insulin Injectable Vial

 For the reduction of hyperglycemia and hyperglycemia-associated clinical signs in cats with diabetes mellitus.
 For the reduction of hyperglycemia and hyperglycemia-associated clinical signs in dogs with diabetes mellitus.
-Species commonly shown: Both, Dog, No Use Class Stated Or Implied, Cat, No Use Class Stated Or Implied.
+Species commonly shown: Both, Dog, Cat.

 Generic name